 Present and previous collaborators

-Christina Anllo Naveiras, Manon Anne, Céline Antoine, Francesca D’Apuzzo, Claudia Aracci, Francesca Arca, Aurélie Aramouni, Inès Aramouni, Mar Armengol Reyes, Anselme Arnaud, Anne-Fleur Aronstein, Katharina Baldinger, Clémentine Barbero, Ghazal Banan Barrere, Yuu Barrere, Adeline Barucq, Martin Basdevant, Driss Benabdallah, Maya Ben Ammar, Manon Bertoia, Sven Bienfait, Anne Blanchart, Arianna Boccalatte, Agnès Bonanno, Clément Bony, David Borgobello, Elisa Bormioli, Julia Bouvy, Kevin Bowmann, Emanuela Bozin, Flore Bringant, Hugo Bruley, Laura Buchert, Giulia Buffoli, Jules Burguet, Marianne Cabanis, Fabrizio Calosci, Stanislas Calvet, Emma Steen Caporal, Sara Carlini, Laurent Carpentier, Florence Carrieres, Giacomo Casentini, Albert Castejon, Laura Cattalani, Stéphanie Chaltiel, Luc Chignier, Cristina Ciotti, Patricia Ciriani, Maxime Cloarec, Irene Cogliano, Ilana Cohen, Claire Collet, Alessandro Conti, Marie Cosmao, Adrien Cosnefroy, Colomban De Mascarel, Thierry Dalcant, Caroline Dhalenne, Georges Debs, Sébastien Declercq, Marlies Decruy, Sylvie Delattre, Lucie Deschamps, Silvia Dessenibus, Florian Delon, Sébastien Delrue, Benjamin Deshoulieres, Karine Donati, Guillemette Dumars, Iris Dupper, Benoit Durand, Dorine Dussautoir, Adria Escolano Ferre, Taro Ernst, Mary-Helen Eisembarth, Cécile Esperou, Tommaso Fantini, Francesca Fazzalari, Lisa Fellini, Emanuela Ferrari, Enrico Ferraris, Erika Fransson, Francesca Fontana, Andrea Forapani, Maud Gabrielle, Anne Gaillard, Telemaco Galante, Alessandra Gandola, Francesca Garzilli, Camille Gaudillere, Irene Gazzillo, Silvia Giandoriggio, Déborah Gehri, Sophia Geller, Carlotta Giorgetti, Florent Girelli, Giulia Golemme, Chrysi Gousiou, Carla Maria Greco, Gerwin Gruber, Camille Gualeni, Nicolas Guarnotta, Elena Guerra, Nelly Guyot, Tim de Henau, Amandine Hazart, Mélanie Holzl, Giulia Ignoti, Mathieu Jacquenet, Elsa Jantet, Meng Jia, Suzanne Jubert, Alice Kieffer, Bjorn Klingenberg, Kihan Kim, Mathieu Labeille, Isabelle Lacroix Aramouni, Benjamin Lampaert, Daniel Laporte, Daniel Larralde Del Solar, Vincent Latapie-Sere, Marie-Odile Legalludeg, Ewen Le Rouic, Simon Le Rouic, Nam Le Toan, Guillaume Leuregans, Jérôme Levaillard, Angèle Levi, Elisa Levi-Minzi, Wenling Li, Anna Luzi, Sergio Lobato Garcia, Paolo Longobardo, Clara Loukkal, Chiara Marchina, Antoine Magnon, Simona Magnoni, Sara Maillefer, Lorenzo Majer, Giorgio Marafioti, Christophe Marchalot, Ana Marti-Baron, Emilien Marty, Ginevra Maserati, Valérie Mavoungou, Anna Medeossi, Ségolène Merlin Raynaud, Justine Miething, Antoine Meinnel, Alexandre Mellier, Anabel Messens, Maïlys Meyer, Caterina Michelini, Lucia Miglio, Lauri Mikkola, Laëtitia Millot, Tonia Mittlestaedt, Marie Montocchio, Camilla Moresi, Federica Mori, Aude Moulinard, Sophie Mourthé, Raya Nassar, François Neveu, Teodora Nikolova, Cang Ngo, Jennifer Olive-Chabert Dionisio, Stefano Onorato, Sabrina Oprandi, Béatrice Orlandi, Chamss Oulkadi, Valeria Pagani, Enrica Pastore, Harm Pauwels, Vincenza Provenzano, Marco Pederzini, Olivier Pelloux, Liang Peng, Claudia Pescia, Giao Phan Thi Kim, Flore Petit, Lydie Petit, Lorenzo Plébani, Vincent Poilleux, Benjamin Pollet, Matteo Ponis, Gabriel Pontoizeau, Catinca Popovici, Soetkin de Pourcq, François Poupeau, Elena Pozzoli, Rita Priore, Clélie Protiere, Guillaume Proust, John Raclette, Christina Rasztar Erica Ratti, Krista Reimer, Emeline Rezeau, Luciano Ricci, Swaantje Ridegh, Lionel Ringeisen, Julien Robin, Sarah Roca-Labarre, Aurélia Roehmer, Marco Rossi, Bernard Rouyer, Yann Sabine, Charles Thomas Sales, Rémi Salles, Karolina Samborska, Marie-Fleur Samé, Caroline Sattler, Eliane Saxena, Elinor Scarth, Claudia Scholz, Young-In Seol, Yue Shi, Louis Simoëns Vallois, Bas Smets, Meghan Spigle, Jolien Starckx, Wanda-Marie Steinhilp, Thomas Suwandi, Noriko Suzuki, Mamiko Tanaka, Pierre André Tassain, Quentin Thibault, Valentina Tonelli, Fabio Uguccioni, Paul Urtasun, Giovanna Vallardi, Griet Vanhaverbeke, Yann-Fanch Vauleon, Liviu Vasiu, Alice Vatin, Paola Vita, Yves Vieuxloup, Stephan Wallerius, Anlin Wang, Pauline Way, Andreas Westendorf, Gabriel Wick.
+Christina Anllo Naveiras, Manon Anne, Céline Antoine, Francesca D’Apuzzo, Claudia Aracci, Francesca Arca, Aurélie Aramouni, Inès Aramouni, Mar Armengol Reyes, Anselme Arnaud, Anne-Fleur Aronstein, Katharina Baldinger, Clémentine Barbero, Ghazal Banan Barrere, Yuu Barrere, Adeline Barucq, Martin Basdevant, Driss Benabdallah, Maya Ben Ammar, Manon Bertoia, Sven Bienfait, Anne Blanchart, Arianna Boccalatte, Agnès Bonanno, Clément Bony, David Borgobello, Elisa Bormiolio, Julia Bouvy, Kevin Bowmann, Emanuela Bozin, Flore Bringant, Hugo Bruley, Laura Buchert, Giulia Buffoli, Jules Burguet, Marianne Cabanis, Fabrizio Calosci, Stanislas Calvet, Emma Steen Caporal, Sara Carlini, Laurent Carpentier, Florence Carrieres, Giacomo Casentini, Albert Castejon, Laura Cattalani, Stéphanie Chaltiel, Luc Chignier, Cristina Ciotti, Patricia Ciriani, Maxime Cloarec, Irene Cogliano, Ilana Cohen, Claire Collet, Alessandro Conti, Marie Cosmao, Adrien Cosnefroy, Andrew Cumming, Colomban De Mascarel, Thierry Dalcant, Caroline Dhalenne, Georges Debs, Sébastien Declercq, Marlies Decruy, Sylvie Delattre, Lucie Deschamps, Silvia Dessenibus, Florian Delon, Sébastien Delrue, Benjamin Deshoulieres, Karine Donati, Guillemette Dumars, Iris Dupper, Benoit Durand, Dorine Dussautoir, Adria Escolano Ferre, Taro Ernst, Mary-Helen Eisembarth, Cécile Esperou, Tommaso Fantini, Francesca Fazzalari, Lisa Fellini, Emanuela Ferrari, Enrico Ferraris, Erika Fransson, Francesca Fontana, Andrea Forapani, Maud Gabrielle, Anne Gaillard, Telemaco Galante, Alessandra Gandola, Francesca Garzilli, Camille Gaudillere, Irene Gazzillo, Silvia Giandoriggio, Déborah Gehri, Sophia Geller, Carlotta Giorgetti, Florent Girelli, Giulia Golemme, Chrysi Gousiou, Carla Maria Greco, Gerwin Gruber, Camille Gualeni, Nicolas Guarnotta, Elena Guerra, Nelly Guyot, Tim de Henau, Amandine Hazart, Mélanie Holzl, Giulia Ignoti, Mathieu Jacquenet, Elsa Jantet, Meng Jia, Suzanne Jubert, Alice Kieffer, Pippa de Kinder, Bjorn Klingenberg, Kihan Kim, Mathieu Labeille, Isabelle Lacroix Aramouni, Benjamin Lampaert, Daniel Laporte, Daniel Larralde Del Solar, Vincent Latapie-Sere, Marie-Odile Legalludeg, Ewen Le Rouic, Simon Le Rouic, Nam Le Toan, Guillaume Leuregans, Jérôme Levaillard, Angèle Levi, Elisa Levi-Minzi, Wenling Li, Anna Luzi, Sergio Lobato Garcia, Paolo Longobardo, Clara Loukkal, Chiara Marchina, Antoine Magnon, Simona Magnoni, Sara Maillefer, Lorenzo Majer, Giorgio Marafioti, Christophe Marchalot, Ana Marti-Baron, Emilien Marty, Ginevra Maserati, Valérie Mavoungou, Anna Medeossi, Ségolène Merlin Raynaud, Justine Miething, Antoine Meinnel, Alexandre Mellier, Anabel Messens, Maïlys Meyer, Caterina Michelini, Lucia Miglio, Lauri Mikkola, Laëtitia Millot, Tonia Mittlestaedt, Marie Montocchio, Camilla Moresi, Federica Mori, Aude Moulinard, Sophie Mourthé, Raya Nassar, François Neveu, Teodora Nikolova, Cang Ngo, Jennifer Olive-Chabert Dionisio, Stefano Onorato, Sabrina Oprandi, Béatrice Orlandi, Chamss Oulkadi, Tomaso Paino, Valeria Pagani, Enrica Pastore, Harm Pauwels, Vincenza Provenzano, Marco Pederzini, Olivier Pelloux, Liang Peng, Claudia Pescia, Giao Phan Thi Kim, Flore Petit, Lydie Petit, Lorenzo Plébani, Vincent Poilleux, Benjamin Pollet, Matteo Ponis, Gabriel Pontoizeau, Catinca Popovici, Soetkin de Pourcq, François Poupeau, Elena Pozzoli, Rita Priore, Clélie Protiere, Guillaume Proust, John Raclette, Christina Rasztar Erica Ratti, Krista Reimer, Emeline Rezeau, Luciano Ricci, Swaantje Ridegh, Lionel Ringeisen, Julien Robin, Sarah Roca-Labarre, Aurélia Roehmer, Marco Rossi, Bernard Rouyer, Yann Sabine, Charles Thomas Sales, Rémi Salles, Karolina Samborska, Marie-Fleur Samé, Caroline Sattler, Eliane Saxena, Elinor Scarth, Claudia Scholz, Young-In Seol, Yue Shi, Silvio Schubiger, Louis Simoëns Vallois, Bas Smets, Meghan Spigle, Jolien Starckx, Wanda-Marie Steinhilp, Thomas Suwandi, Noriko Suzuki, Mamiko Tanaka, Pierre André Tassain, Quentin Thibault, Valentina Tonelli, Fabio Uguccioni, Paul Urtasun, Giovanna Vallardi, Griet Vanhaverbeke, Yann-Fanch Vauleon, Liviu Vasiu, Alice Vatin, Paola Vita, Yves Vieuxloup, Stephan Wallerius, Anlin Wang, Pauline Way, Andreas Westendorf, Gabriel Wick.